FIRST Robotics 2025

 Sensor Wiring

 Our sensors can easily be connected and powered by the analog inputs on your NI roboRIO.
-If you use multiple sensors, you will have to connect the trigger pin of the sensor to a digital output on the NI roboRIO.
-It is recommended to do multitasking such as creating a new thread to trigger the sensor while your main robot code is still running.
+If you use multiple sensors, you will have to connect the freerun/stop pin of the sensor to a digital output on the NI roboRIO.
+It is recommended to only have one sensor ranging at a time to avoid acoustic interfence, and the freerun/stop pin will allow you to control this.
+In our examples, the Analog Output (Pin 3) is the pin where you read the range value reported from the sensor.

 The sensor pinout is shown below.
 The square pad with a hole is Pin 1.
-If you are using more than one sensor, you will also connect Pin 4 of the sensor to DIO.

 Connect these pins to an Analog Input port on your RoboRIO.
 Our example uses Analog Port 0.
 That's all we need to do to connect our Sensor to the RoboRIO.